brandongrossman/GiphyAPI/ReadMe.md

 Run the project

-Use Swagger UI to register to create a user which can be referenced in the client application
+Use Swagger UI to register a user which can be referenced in the client application

 Open ...\GiphyAPI\GiphyClient\index.html with a browser to run the client application